 This year, the symposium featured a talk by Dr. Rachel Ivie, Director of the Statistical Research Center at the American Institute of Physics, organized and hosted by Dr. Kristine Lang, Associate Professor of Physics at Colorado College; followed by a Spring 2019 talk by Dr. Deboleena Roy, Chair and Associate Professor of Women’s, Gender, & Sexuality Studies and Associate Professor of Neuroscience and Behavioral Biology at Emory University, organized in large part by Malone DeYoung (Feminist & Gender Studies ’20) and especially Nan Elpers (Psychology major and Feminist & Gender Studies minor ’20), then Co-Chairs of the Feminist Collective (FemCo) at Colorado College.

-We kicked off the symposium in February 2018 with a talk by Dr. Samantha Blackmon, Associate Professor of English at Purdue University and Co-Founder of Not Your Mamma’s Gamer; followed by a talk co-sponsored by the Harold D. and Rhoda N. Roberts Memorial Fund Lecture featuring Dr. Talithia Williams, Associate Professor of Mathematics and Associate Dean for Research and Experiential Learning at Harvey Mudd College and host of PBS’ NOVA Wonders; and we concluded with a screening of Hidden Figures followed by a discussion featuring me, Professor Bruder, and Desirae Martinez (Class of 2013), the first Colorado College student to graduate with a major in Mathematics and a minor in Feminist & Gender Studies.
+We kicked off the symposium with a talk by Dr. Samantha Blackmon, Associate Professor of English at Purdue University and Co-Founder of Not Your Mamma’s Gamer; followed by a talk co-sponsored by the Harold D. and Rhoda N. Roberts Memorial Fund Lecture featuring Dr. Talithia Williams, Associate Professor of Mathematics and Associate Dean for Research and Experiential Learning at Harvey Mudd College and host of PBS’ NOVA Wonders; and we concluded with a screening of Hidden Figures followed by a discussion featuring me, Professor Bruder, and Desirae Martinez (Class of 2013), the first Colorado College student to graduate with a major in Mathematics and a minor in Feminist & Gender Studies.